makrai/notes/kratzer88-stage-level-individual-level-pred.md

 Barbera Partee for very helpful conversations tn connection with our NSF gr3nt.
-During the p3st ye3rs, I h3ve been working with l<artn3 Wilkinson, Nlrlt Kadmon, Steve Berman, and No11y Otestng on related topics, and thetr Insights and proposals had a considerable and vtstble Influence on the present work.
+During the p3st ye3rs, I h3ve been working with l<artn3 Wilkinson, Nlrlt Kadmon, Steve Berman, and Nally Otestng on related topics, and thetr Insights and proposals had a considerable and vtstble Influence on the present work.
 Usa Selkirk, Irene Helm, and Arntm von Stechow all gave me detatled and much appreciated comments on various drafts.
 Very